ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ## Create a bucket lifecycle configuration
 {: #compatibility-api-create-bucket-lifecycle}

 A `PUT` operation uses the lifecycle query parameter to set lifecycle settings for the bucket.
 A `Content-MD5` header is required as an integrity check for the payload.

+Not all operations are supported in Satellite environments.
+For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=apis-satellite-supported)
+{: note}

 **Syntax**